obvionaoe/docker-ghz/README.md

 # ghz-docker
-A slin docker image for running ghz load tests
+A slim docker image for running ghz load tests